Skip to content

 Nuances of pepeunit.toml -> readme.md generation:

-3. Complex formatting constructs—code blocks, nested lists, and tables—are not supported because they can break generation due to parsing errors.
+3. Complex formatting constructs—code blocks, numbered lists, and tables—are not supported because they break generation due to parsing errors

 4. If you need more advanced markdown, generate an initial version from pepeunit.toml and append a ## Additional information section at the end.
 This way, the end User will get all the benefits of the standard readme.md layout plus your custom additions.